2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Christ

 The Spirit of Christ mentioned in Romans 8:9 is related to the Lord's resurrection.
+This Christ is an all-inclusive Christ, and this Christ is God and the man Jesus Christ, the redeemer in whom we have redemption so this Christ is in whom we have all of God's purpose and full salvation.
+This title touches the all-inclusiveness of this Spirit and is used interchangeably with Spirit of God in Romans 8:9.
+As the Spirit of God dwells in us (Rom.
+8:??), this implies that God went through a process so that we can contain Him.
+Therefore, this Spirit of God that indwells us is the all-inclusive Spirit of Christ that is living in us.

 ### Spirit of Jesus